ChrisPritchard/2d-games-with-unity-in-fsharp/README.md

 After that, in Unity you will see your dll wherever you copied it, with a little arrow that allows you to access the scripts inside.
 Works like a charm.

+Further Notes:

-If you want the 'I update scripts and they get auto-rebuilt by Unity' experience you could always `dotnet watch build` on the separate project, which would have the same effect.
+- If you want the 'I update scripts and they get auto-rebuilt by Unity' experience you could always `dotnet watch build` on the separate project, which would have the same effect.

+- C# scripts by default are compiled into a single 'Assembly-CSharp.dll' that is located under the project Library folder.
+Referencing that dll allows the F# scripts to call any C# scripts you might have added.

+- I need to figure out a nice way to reference the core Unity dlls rather than referencing the install directory (which is version and os and...me...specific).
+Its only needed for the build, but its still annoying.
+Maybe a lib folder?

 ## Book Link